10 factors that increase bone fracture risk

 6. Alcohol.
 Heavy drinking also interferes with the absorption of calcium through its effect on the liver, which is important for activating Vitamin D, which in turn is necessary for calcium absorption.

 7 and 8.
 Family history or previous fracture.
 If you have a history of a family member suffering a fracture after the age of 50, you’re at higher risk.
-And if you’ve previously suffered a fracture, your risk for that happening again increases as well.
+And if you’ve previously suffered a fracture, your risk of that happening again increases as well.

 9. Living alone.
 People who live alone have a higher risk of hip fractures.
 Factors that may contribute are poor diet and less physical activity.
-People living alone and may skip cooking nutritious meals and may feel uncomfortable about attending social activities alone.
+People living alone may skip cooking nutritious meals and may feel uncomfortable about attending social activities alone.
 Reach out and join a senior center if this sounds like you.

 10. Heavy work.
-Whether it’s a job or you like to do things around the house, heavy work is tied to bone fractures.
+Whether it’s a job or tasks you like to do around the house, heavy work is tied to bone fractures.
 Take extra caution and avoid doing heavy work at home alone.
 Invite a friend over to help.

 Peak Cardio Platinum